Fabrizio-Caruso/CROSS-LIB/README.md

 - to7: Thomson To7(/70)/To8/To8d/To8+/To9/To9+ (work in progress)
 - trs80: TRS-80 Model I/III/IV
 - ts2068: Timex TS 2068
-- tvc: Videoton TV Computer
+- tvc: Videoton TV Computer (work in progress)
 - tvz80game: TV Z80 Game (work in progress)
-- vector06: Вектор-06Ц - Vector06c
+- vector06: Вектор-06Ц - Vector06c (work in progress)
 - vg5k: VG-5000
 - vic20: Commodore Vic 20
 - vz200: VTech VZ200